 - getting their affairs in order and giving things away

-- getting hold of a gun, medications, or substances that could end a life
+- getting hold of a gun or substances that could end a life

 - talking about being a burden to others

-- saying goodbye to others as if it were the last time
+- saying goodbye to others as though it were the last time

-- seeming to be unable to experience pleasurable emotions from normally pleasurable life events such as eating, exercise, social interaction, or sex
+- experiencing a loss of enjoyment in previously pleasurable activities, such as eating, exercise, social interaction, or sex

-A significant number of people with suicidal ideation keep their thoughts and feelings a secret and show no signs that anything is wrong.
+A significant number of people with suicide ideation keep their thoughts and feelings a secret and show no sign that anything is wrong.

-Suicidal ideation can occur when a person feels they are no longer able to cope with an overwhelming situation.
-This could stem from financial problems, death of a loved on, a broken relationship, or a devastating or debilitating illness.
+Suicide ideation can occur when a person feels that they are no longer able to cope with an overwhelming situation.
+This could stem from financial problems, the death of a loved one, the end of a relationship, or a debilitating illness or health condition.

-The most common situations or life events that might cause suicidal thoughts are grief, sexual abuse, financial problems, remorse, rejection, a relationship breakup, and unemployment.
+Some other common situations or life events that might cause suicidal thoughts include grief, sexual abuse, financial problems, remorse, rejection, and unemployment.

-The following risk factors may have an impact on the probability of someone experiencing suicidal ideation:
+The following risk factors may increase the chance of suicide ideation:

 - a feeling of hopelessness